-Indigenous leaders 'losing faith' in environmental protection amid budget cuts | CBC News
+Indigenous leaders 'losing faith' in environmental protection amid oilsands monitoring budget cuts | CBC News

 Something's got to be done.- Cameron MacDonald, Fort Chipewyan Métis president

-The deal cancels field studies on wetlands, fish, insects and a pilot project to gauge the risks of tailings ponds into nearby water systems.
+The decision allegedly cancels field studies on wetlands, fish, insects and a pilot project to gauge the risks of tailings ponds for nearby water systems.

 Water quality assessment for Wood Buffalo National Park is also ending, according to the Canadian Press report.

 In June, the Alberta government received backlash after its provincial regulator postponed hundreds of environmental regulations.
-The regulator called it "temporary relief" for the province's industry members that were not able to comply with the public health order during the COVID-19 pandemic.
+The Alberta Energy Regulator called it "temporary relief" for energy industry members that were not able to comply with the public health order during the COVID-19 pandemic.

-The Alberta Energy Regulator put back in place all environmental monitoring standards on July 15.
+The regulator put back in place all environmental monitoring standards on July 15.

+The N.W.T.'s Department of Environment told CBC in a statement that they continue to "make its concerns known" to both the federal and Alberta governments about the suspension of water quality monitoring projects.
+The territory is also asking both governments to consult them on any changes going forward.

+Alberta resumed long-term water monitoring in the N.W.T. in June, the department continued.
+Federal government programs remain suspended.

-The federal government also suspended the Oil Sands Monitoring Program and other monitoring programs at the beginning of the pandemic.
+The N.W.T. has also asked for a spot on the committee that oversees the Oil Sands Monitoring Program, which is jointly managed by Alberta and the federal government.
+The federal government suspended the Oil Sands Monitoring Program and other monitoring programs at the beginning of the pandemic.

 - N.W.T. ignored in Alberta monitoring suspension despite agreement: leaked emails